IceLuna/Eagle/docs/source/latest_release.rst

 6. Added more help messages & improved some sliders.

-7. Now viewport can be rendered in Full-Screen (F11).
+7. Now viewport can be rendered in fullscreen (`F11`).

+8. Now the editor can be rendered in fullscreen (`Shift+F11).

-8. Now you can toggle simulation button (`Alt+P`). `ESC` also terminates it.
+9. Now you can toggle simulation button (`Alt+P`). `ESC` also terminates it.

-9. Camera was improved.
+10. Camera was improved.
 Now its movement is smooth, and it doesn't flip (hopefully)

-10. GPU Buffers visualization only supports: `Albedo`, `Emission`, `SSAO`, `GTAO`, `Motion`.
+11. GPU Buffers visualization only supports: `Albedo`, `Emission`, `SSAO`, `GTAO`, `Motion`.
 Note that albedo visualization is wrong at the moment because its alpha channel is used for storing ``roughness`` of materials.

-11. Now opening another scene is safer in case you wanted to save the current scene.
+12. Now opening another scene is safer in case you wanted to save the current scene.
 It won't open a new scene if saving has failed.

-12. Now there's a pop-up when you want to open a blank scene.
+13. Now there's a pop-up when you want to open a blank scene.

 Other changes
 -------------